dzniel/warung-bude/README.md

 ---

-An individual project source codes during my time at Algorithm Bootcamp: Data Structures.
+This repository contains my individual project source codes during my time at Algorithm Bootcamp: Data Structures.
+With enough knowledge of data structures and algorithms, the problem is solved using the C language and also applying simplified [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) framework especially for a procedural programming language like C.

 ### Outcomes
 1. Demonstrate how to create any learned data structure.